The system of partial differential equations for the $C_{_0}$ function: The scalar integral of massless function

-Correspondingly the essential condition $|k^2|>\max(|p_{_1}^2|,\;|p_{_2}^2|)$ should be satisfied to guarantee the convergence of the double series.
-The absolutely and uniformly convergent region of Eq.(\ref{Massless-1c}) and Eq.(\ref{Massless-1d}) is also provided by Eq.(\ref{Convergent-region1}) concretely.
+Correspondingly the necessary condition $|p_{_3}^2|>\max(|p_{_1}^2|,\;|p_{_2}^2|)$ should be satisfied to guarantee the convergence of the double series.
+The absolutely and uniformly convergent region of Eq.(\ref{Massless-1c}) and Eq.(\ref{Massless-1d}) is also provided in Eq.(\ref{Convergent-region1}) concretely.